Netcracker/KubeMarine/documentation/Kubecheck.md

 This test compares the kernel parameters on the nodes with the parameters specified in the inventory or with the default parameters.
 If the configured parameters are not presented, the test fails.

+##### 235 Kubernetes version

+*Task*: `kubernetes.version`

+This test checks if used kubernetes version is deprecated in current kubemarine release.
+It means, that this version is going to be excluded from support in future kubemarine soon.
+So it's recommended to update kubernetes version to new one.

 ### Report File Generation